danielabar/meblog/src/markdown/building-a-no-frills-meditation-app.md

 The session loop keeps track of time, alternates between inhale/exhale, updates the progress bar, and finishes with a friendly close.
 It's driven by `requestAnimationFrame`, which runs once per frame for smooth updates.
 This approach provides more precise timing than cascading `setTimeout` calls.

-You’ll also notice calls to `speak(...)` for voice prompts, I'll explain how that works in the next section.
+You'll also notice calls to `speak(...)` for voice prompts, I'll explain how that works in the next section.

 ```js
 // js/session.js